 The process is then repeated up to 30 – 45 times again (30 – 45 cycles), each time increasing the target DNA amount by roughly 2-fold.
-The only thing that is modified during the cycles is temperature, everything else is carried out by itself.
-By increasing and decreasing the temperature we control the amplification of the DNA (see Image 5).
+The only thing that is modified during the cycles is the temperature (Figure 4), everything else is carried out by itself.
+By increasing and decreasing the temperature we control the amplification of the DNA (Figure 5).
 Sounds a lot more simple now, right?
 Cycling of the temperature is the reason why the PCR machines are also referred to as thermal cyclers or PCR cyclers.

 In conventional PCR, we can see the results of amplification only after the complete PCR process is completed.
 Amplified products need to be visualised with an additional method such as an agarose gel electrophoresis or polyacrylamide gel electrophoresis (PAGE) with intercalating fluorescent dyes (e.g. ethidium bromide; Figure 6).

 Looking for a qPCR workflow automation tool that will manage your experiments from start to finish?